-Step-by-step tutorials to help you learn how to use NServiceBus.
-Tutorials include concepts, detailed instructions for how to build a sample project, and a downloadable solution with the completed example.
+These step-by-step tutorials help you learn how to use NServiceBus.
+Tutorials include concepts and detailed instructions for how to build a sample project in addition to a downloadable solution with a completed example.

-The best way to get started with NServiceBus is to use it to build something realistic.
-In doing so you'll learn the architectural concepts behind the software, and start to learn its capabilities.
-In this tutorial, you'll be building a back end for a retail e-commerce system.
-You'll learn how to send asynchronous messages between processes, how to use the Publish/Subscribe pattern to decouple business processes, and the advantages of using reliable messaging to enable automatic retries after processing failures.
+Learn the basics of NServiceBus, from sending messages between message endpoints to using publish/subscribe.
+In five short step-by-step lessons, you'll build a back-end for a retail e-commerce system.
+You'll learn how to send asynchronous messages between processes, how to use the publish/subscribe pattern to decouple business processes, and the advantages of using recoverability features to enable automatic retries after processing failures.

-One of the most powerful features of NServiceBus is the ability to replay a message that has failed.
-Often, this type of failure can be introduced by a bug that isn't found until the code is deployed.
-When this happens, many errors can flood into the error queue all at once.
+One of the most powerful features of NServiceBus is its ability to replay a message that has failed.
+Often, message failures are introduced by bugs that aren't found until the code is deployed.
+When this happens, failed messages can flood into the error queue all at once.

-A step-by-step guide that shows how to configure the Particular Service Platform and your solution in order to monitor your system.
+A step-by-step guide that shows how to configure the Particular Service Platform to monitor your system.